methelen/Pewlett-Hackard-Analysis/README.md

 - The "silver tsunami" group outnumbers the mentorship group over 58-1

 ## Summary
 There will be 90,398 roles to be filled as current employees reach retirement age.
 There currently are 1,549 current employees that could mentor the new hires within the company.
+This is a concern as the ratio of retirees to mentors is 58-1.

 Additional analysis to see what titles the retirees currently hold.